 Because this project is a federal undertaking, it must comply with the National Historic Preservation Act (NHPA).
 A Programmatic Agreement Among the Federal Railroad Administration, the Advisory Council on Historic Preservation, the California State Historic Preservation Officer, the Surface Transportation Board, and the California High-Speed Rail Authority Regarding Compliance with Section 106 of the National Historic Preservation Act, as it Pertains to the California High-Speed Train Project (PA 2011) outlines an approach for compliance with Section 106 of the NHPA for the HSR program.
 The NHPA implementing regulations documented in 36 C.F.R.
-Part 800.4(a)(1) require the establishment of an Area of Potential Effects (APE).
+Section 800.4(a)(1) require the establishment of an Area of Potential Effects (APE).
 For Section 106 compliance, the APE is used for the technical reports that document the identification of historic properties and the assessment of effects.
 The APE is the geographic area or areas within which an undertaking may directly or indirectly alter the character or use of historic properties, if any such properties exist.
-The study area includes the cultural resources APE, which consists of the archaeological APE and the historic built resources APE.
-The archaeological APE consists of the project footprint, which is all areas that could be subject to ground-disturbing activities, as well as the maximum depth of ground disturbance.
-The APE for historic built resources includes the project footprint and any parcels outside of the footprint that contain resources that may be subject to indirect adverse effects from changes of use or physical features of a property's setting, or the introduction of visual, atmospheric, or audible intrusions.
-Therefore, the historic built resources APE, illustrated in Appendix B of the Historic Architectural Survey Report, serves as the study area for Section 4(f) historic properties that are eligible for listing or are listed in the National Register of Historic Places (NRHP).
+The study area includes the cultural resources APE, which consists of the APE for archaeological resources and the APE for historic built resources.
+The APE for archaeological resources consists of the project footprint, which is all areas that could be subject to ground-disturbing activities, as well as the maximum depth of ground disturbance.
+The APE for historic built resources includes the project footprint and any parcels outside of the footprint that contain resources that may be subject to adverse effects from changes of use or physical features of a property's setting, or the introduction of visual, atmospheric, or audible intrusions, as well as any area where a historic property may be indirectly affected by project-related effects that occur later in time or are farther removed in distance, but are still reasonably foreseeable.
+Therefore, the APE for historic built resources, illustrated in Appendix B of the Historic Architectural Survey Report, serves as the study area for Section 4(f) historic properties that are eligible for listing or are listed in the National Register of Historic Places (NRHP).